jvmiert/laxo/backend/readme.md

 Not anymore, this one is better: https://github.com/RPG-18/pg_ulid

-We also need to make sure Vietnamese locale is present:
+We also need to make sure Vietnamese locale is present in postgres:

 `sudo locale-gen vi`
 `sudo update-locale`